 As an accomplished financial industry leader with more than 30 years of banking experience in a multitude of areas including Executive Leadership, Commercial and Retail Banking, Branch Management and Marketing, Cheryl has a deep commitment and passion for developing female leaders and creating more diversity in the financial services industry.
 She is a founding member and co-chair of the New York Bankers Association Women’s Leadership Conference, where she regularly speaks, moderates, and participates as a panelist.
 Most recently, she was a panelist at SUNY, New Paltz Women’s Leadership Summit and a Session Speaker at the “Own It” Conference, hosted by Entrepreneurial Studies at SUNY, Ulster.

 Cheryl is dedicated to civic participation and volunteerism.
-She serves on the boards of the Ulster Community College Foundation, Kingston Boys and Girls Club, Lions Club of Kingston, and Vassar Brothers Medical Center and is Past Board Chair of the Ulster County Regional Chamber of Commerce.
+She serves on the boards of the Ulster Community College Foundation, New York Bankers Association, Kingston Boys and Girls Club, Lions Club of Kingston, and Vassar Brothers Medical Center and is Past Board Chair of the Ulster County Regional Chamber of Commerce.

 In recognition of her community commitment and professional achievements, she is a past honoree of the YWCA Tribute to Women and recipient of the Life Time Achievement Award and Volunteer of the Decade award given by Gateway Community Industries.
 In April of 2018 she was named Businessperson of the Year and was inducted into the SUNY New Paltz Business Hall of Fame.
 In October of 2018 she was an honoree at the annual SUNY Ulster Community College Foundation Gala and was awarded Woman of the Year.
 Most recently, she was the recipient of the 2019 United Way of Ulster County 2019 Raising Hope Honoree.